Mohammadjamiu/tahugo_updated/content/science-stuff/difference-between-mechatronics-and-mechanical-engineering.md

 ## **Wrap Up**

-Mechatronics and mechanical engineering are two distinct yet interconnected fields of engineering.
+Mechatronics and mechanical engineering are two distinct fields of engineering, but are interconnected.
 Mechatronics focuses on the integration of mechanical, electrical, and electronic components, while mechanical engineering encompasses a broader range of mechanical design and analysis.

 Both fields offer exciting career opportunities and contribute to technological advancements across various industries.